ratt-ru/tricolour/docs/usage.rst

         -fs {standard,polarisation}, --flagging-strategy {standard,polarisation}
                               Flagging Strategy.
 If 'standard' all correlations in the visibility are flagged independently.
 If
-                              'polarisation' the unpolarised intensity is calculated
+                              'polarisation' the polarised intensity sqrt(Q^2 + U^2
-                              and used to flag all correlations in the visibility.
+                              + V^2) is calculated and used to flag all correlations in the visibility.

 Sample Configuration Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~